 Suppliers can undermine a company’s environmental claims if they’re polluting or harming the environment in some way.

 Understanding the types of greenwashing can help consumers spot it.
-More importantly, companies must get familiar with them as well to avoid being accused of greenwashing.
+More importantly, companies must also get familiar with them to avoid being accused of greenwashing.

 What About Unintentional Greenwashing?

 Well-intentioned businesses can unfortunately also fall into greenwashing if they begin promoting benefits or changes that aren’t true.
 This can happen when companies don’t fully understand the “green” benefits of their products or services, and can’t transparently analyze or verify their findings.

 Workiva’s ESG Reporting Global Insights for 2022 surveyed 1,300 respondents with some stake in their organization’s ESG strategy and reporting as part of their current role.
 Workiva found that 63% of respondents feel unprepared to meet reporting mandates and their organization’s ESG goals.
 Only 35% believed they can use data and technology very well to make decisions to push forward ESG strategy.